jfilatow/TetrisGameChallenge/GAME_REQUIREMENTS.md

 ### NFR-4: Maintainability
 - Functions SHOULD remain small and focused (e.g., `rotate`, `isValidMove`, `placeTetromino`, `loop`).
 - Piece definitions and color mappings SHOULD remain centralized in `tetrominos` and `colors`.
+- Always update the 'README.md' with the latest features and gamplay options when implemented.

 ## Acceptance Criteria
 - Opening `tetris.html` displays a black background and bordered canvas.